Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-salesforce.md

 # Losant Salesforce Builder Kit Instructions

 The Losant Salesforce Builder Kit</a> is an easy way to get up and running with the Losant IoT developer platform and <a href="https://www.salesforce.com/products/service-cloud/overview/" target="_blank">Salesforce Service Cloud</a>.
-This kit provides all the hardware and software needed to build a few simple projects that cover a wide variety of the features within the Losant platform.
+This kit provides all the hardware and software needed to build a few simple projects that cover a wide variety of the features within the Losant Platform.

 ![Builder Kit](/images/getting-started/losant-iot-dev-kits/builder-kit-nodemcu/kit-complete.jpg "Builder Kit")